jsypniewski/thesis-template-latex/README.md

 * `english`
 * `ngerman`

-The document adapts text of the title page, affidavit (Declaration on Oath) and references according to the language chosen.
+The document adapts text of the title page, affidavit and references according to the language chosen.

 Files to change for your paper: